Swapan-code/Gemini-Chatbot-Frontend-Project/README.md

-# Gemini Chatbot UI Development
+# Gemini Chatbot Frontend Development

 Welcome to the **Gemini Chatbot** project!
 This project showcases the development of a responsive and interactive chatbot interface using **HTML**, **CSS**, and **JavaScript**.
 The chatbot leverages the Google Gemini API to provide dynamic responses based on user input, offering an engaging user experience.